 How To Paint Tropical Moon Rise With Ship

 This is the last in my series of “July Summer Nights”!
 And it’s an easy one with a limited color palette!
-You will learn how to paint a full moon, radiating purple night sky, turquoise ocean and silhouette palm trees.
-There is a silhouette of a Pirate Ship along the moon’s horizon.

 When planning a painting, it’s hard to force myself to use a limited color palette because I want to use ALL THE COLORS (insert meme here)!
 But sometimes the simplicity of a limited color palette packs a punch visually.
 I chose purple and turquoise because I LOVE those two colors together.
 I also made yellow accents in the moon because I love how yellow pops next to purple.